-The digital revolution has fundamentally changed the way banks operate for their customers.
-The past decade has seen progressive updates to their customer management strategies, and digital customer-centric tools such as apps and web chat now form an essential part of any banking service.
+The digital revolution has fundamentally changed the way banks operate.
+The past decade has seen progressive updates to their customer management strategies and digital, customer-centric tools such as apps and web chat now form an essential part of any banking service.

-Most recently, the focus has been on automation and artificial intelligence, and their potential for customer experience.
-Uber, Twitter and Microsoft are just some brand giants who have recently launched chatbots – although some with more success than others.
-And Facebook’s recent announcement that it is to tone down its AI efforts has somewhat dampened the ‘bot enthusiasm, particularly when considering the platform’s 70 percent failure rate.
+Most recently, the focus has been on automation and artificial intelligence, and their potential to elevate customer experience.
+Uber, Twitter and Microsoft are just some brand giants who have recently launched chatbots – some with more success than others.
+And Facebook’s recent announcement that it has to tone down its AI efforts has somewhat dampened the ‘bot enthusiasm, particularly when considering the platform’s 70 percent failure rate.

 Nevertheless, several banks are dipping their toes in the chatbot water.
-Capital One, one of the US’ largest banks, recently launched their chatbot “Eno”, which lets customers text to see their balance, transaction history, and pay bills.
+Capital One, one of the largest banks in the US, recently launched their chatbot Eno, which lets customers text to see their balance, transaction history, and pay bills.

 Capital One’s approach is both a cautious and sensible one.
 While bots can have disastrous consequences when applied in the wrong setting or for the wrong audience, they can also be hugely useful when solving straightforward transactions and simple questions, or to shepherd customers on a relatively linear journey, such as everyday banking queries.

-And by delivering cheaper, more streamlined and compliant processes, automation frees up agents to help customers with their trickier questions, which in turn will help drive customer experience – so it’s a win win for businesses who get it right.
+And by delivering cheaper, more streamlined and compliant processes, automation frees up agents to help customers with their trickier questions, which in turn will help drive the customer experience – so it’s a win-win for businesses who get it right.